 Also that year, she appeared in her first television movie, The Users, and later earned a Daytime Emmy nomination for a guest starring role on the soap opera Ryan’s Hope.
 In 1986, Fontaine made her first miniseries, Crossings,and stepped in for Loretta Young, who departed from the pilot for Dark Mansions, a gothic primetime soap produced by Aaron Spelling.
 The show never made it to series.

-After playing a grandmother in the Family Channel’s Good King Wenceslas, Fontaine retired from acting and settled into a life of seclusion at her home in Carmel-by-the-Sea, CA. To date, Fontaine has yet to reconcile with de Havilland, even as both entered their mid-90s.
+After playing a grandmother in the Family Channel’s Good King Wenceslas, Fontaine retired from acting and settled into a life of seclusion at her home in Carmel-by-the-Sea, CA. She died quietly of natural causes on Dec.
+15, 2013 and never reconciled with her sister.
+She was 96.